A Book on Ethics and the Philosophy of Values

 the French flag

-4/ A critical look at subjectivism and eclecticism
+4/ A Critical Look at Subjectivism and Eclecticism

 Here, we may have uncovered a new essential condition of love: to love something is to value what aligns with it—or, at the very least, what is compatible with it.

-The failure of these doctrines to recognise their shortcomings likely stems from an unawareness that they are, in reality, built upon a flawed theory of love’s nature.
+That these doctrines fail to recognise their own shortcomings likely stems from an unawareness that they are, in reality, built upon a flawed understanding of the nature of love.

 I now propose to examine the connection between this theory of love and our reflections on axiology's methodological approach.